How to Install and Configure HIFIS

 Engaging service providers on implementing a Homelessness Management Information System (HMIS) and supporting ongoing data management is a significant undertaking.
 Strategies and project planning are essentials aspects of any successful implementation.
 It also requires the collaboration of service providers, front line users, and clients to leverage multidisciplinary team and create change.

-This course is intended to provide information and guidance on the installation and configuration of the Homeless Individuals and Families Information System (HIFIS).
+This collection of resources is intended to provide information and guidance on the installation and configuration of the Homeless Individuals and Families Information System (HIFIS).
 It provides a description of the technical requirements, the overall HIFIS system architecture and the steps needed to installation HIFIS.
 It also explains the HIFIS configuration options in order for communities to align the system with their respective business model.

 HIFIS is a web-enabled HMIS that can provide communities with the information they need to further their efforts with addressing homelessness.
 It allows multiple service providers from the same geographic area to implement coordinated access using real-time information about people experiencing homelessness and the resources they need to find and keep a home.